Heer Recruiters, Recruits, Teachers & Instructors:

 Obergefreiter, Recruiting Wehrersatzamt Wehrkreis XI:

-Wehrkreis was a regional command designed to relieve field commanders of as much administrative work as possible and to provide a regular flow of trained recruits and supplies to the Field Army Wehkreis XI was headquartered in Hannover and was responsible for recruit and replacement for over twenty Heer divisions.
+Wehrkreis was a regional command designed to relieve field commanders of as much administrative work as possible and to provide a regular flow of trained recruits and supplies to the Field Army.
+Wehrkreis XI was headquartered in Hannover and was responsible for recruiting and replacing over twenty Heer divisions.

 Recruiting sub-areas are commanded by lieutenant colonels or colonels selected from the class of officers whose suitability for active service in the field has ceased.
 They have the status of regimental commanders.